sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 ### Python API

-This time we are reading the input data points from a csv file - sodainput.csv.
-The csv file contains two coloumns - 'region' and 'source'.
-And it has 3 rows with different values for these 2 columns.
-We shall call the API for these 3 sets of input data points with different values of 'region' and 'source'.
-The 'region' and 'source' are two filters supported by the SODA API for Socrata data source.
+This time we are reading the input parameter values from a csv file - sodainput.csv.
+The csv file contains two columns - 'region' and 'source'.
+This column names map to two filters supported by the SODA API for Socrata data source and do not require renaming.
+We shall call the API 3 times, one for each of the different combinations of 'region' and 'source' values.

 The csv file should look like this -